phazelift/strings.js/README.md

 The `new Strings()` object is made for chaining operations on strings.
 Most methods return their own context by default.
 To return the actual value of the string, one can use `someString.get()` or `someString.$` or `someString.string`.

-All input and output is checked for type validity, so the output is in pretty much all cases 'type correct'.
+Because it's all runtime with JS, you'll want your code to be pretty much 'unbreakable'.
+Therefore, all input and output is checked for type validity.
+So, if you expect a `typeof 'string'`, you wont get `undefined` or any other type that can break following code.

 Almost all functionality of Strings prototypes, and some extra functions, are available from Strings static function library.

 Strings.js depends on Types.js, which is included in strings.min.js.
 Types.js and the other included tools can be used as static methods from Strings.
 Descriptions for all included methods can be found in the API below.
+The Types.js API can be found in the phazelift/Types.js repo.

 Some examples:
 ------------